development

 Structure of a GeoJSON Polygon

 A polygon’s outer boundary is called the exterior ring.
-You can also include interior rings that act as holes, carving out areas within the polygon where your service does not operate.
+You can also include interior rings that act as holes, carving out areas where your service does not operate.
 Coordinates use the WGS 84 reference system and are written as [longitude, latitude] pairs.
 A simple rectangular coverage area needs five coordinate points: four corners plus a repeat of the first point to close the ring.

 Using Polygons in Routing Coverage Files